is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 doing the first thing with a second object;
 ```

-## Second rule of Sets – if using a set is required, then do not use "respectively" language
+## Second rule of sets – if using a set is required, then do not use "respectively" language

 A claim that uses a set often uses "respectively" haphazardly, and often incorrectly, throughout the claim.
 If two sets are needed, and each object in a first set is related to a corresponding object in a second set, then consider doing the following: